Firehouse Subs Meatball Sandwich

 Meatball Sub Nutritional Information

-Nutrition facts are based on order size.
 Daily value (%DV) illustrates how much a nutrient contributes to a daily diet of 2,000 calories.
-Use the %DV to compare and balance foods with low or high levels of specific nutrients.
+Use the %DV to compare foods and balance options that contain low or high levels of specific nutrients.

 % Daily Value